Frequently Asked Questions (FAQs)

 I don't know if my family is low income, what income levels qualify?

 The Federal government determines the income levels that qualify.
-We accept the Board of Governors (BOG) Fee Waiver as verification of low income status for our program.
+We accept the California Promise Grant as verification of low income status for our program.
 For further information, please see below for a qualifying income chart.

 How do I become a peer mentor?